 Let’s take a look at the some of the most frequently asked questions about hiking gifts and accessories.

-Every hiker should carry the 10 essentials including a headlamp, navigation, sun protection, first aid, fire starter, knife, shetler as well as extra food, water and clothing.
-If you gift the walker in your life any of these day hiking essentials, they will appreciate it!
+Every hiker should carry the 10 survival essentials including a headlamp, a way to navigate, sun protection, first aid, fire starter, knife, emergency shelter, as well as extra food, water and clothing.
+If you gift the hiker in your life any of these day essentials, they will appreciate it.

 Our Popular Gift Guides

-- Outdoorsy Men – Unique Gifts for the Outdoorsman
+- Outdoorsy Men – Unique gifts for the rugged Outdoorsman

-- RV Owners – Gifts for Campervan and the RV Lifestyle
+- RV Owners – Gifts for Camper Vans and the RV lifestyle

 More Hiking Inspiration